Can Fiber Help You Lose Weight?

 Try to make produce at least half of the meal for lunch and supper.
 Salads, stir-fry dishes, and soups can be an easy way to accomplish this.

 For snacks, consider nuts, fruit, seeds, vegetables, and popcorn.
+There are also plenty of fiber supplement you can try.

 Make Fiber a Friend